The 10th Kingdom: Plot

-At first, Tony and Virginia are desperate to just get home, while the magic mirror is being taken from place to place around the Kingdoms - being cleared out of the prison, taken as a prize for a sheep-rearing contest, and then sold in an auction.
+At first, Tony and Virginia are desperate to just get home, while the magic mirror is being taken from place to place around the Kingdoms – being cleared out of the prison, taken as a prize for a sheep-rearing contest, and then sold in an auction.
 The group travels the lands in pursuit of the mirror, facing many dangers and challenges in the process, including Virginia's hair being enchanted to an impossible length, pursuit by the Queen's Huntsman, and a conspiracy by the descendants of Little Bo Peep to control a town's wishing well.
 During their journey, Wolf questions his loyalty to the Queen in order to gain favor with stubborn Virginia and quickly sides with them.
 This act prompts the Queen to send her relentless and cold-blooded Huntsman to capture the Prince along with Virginia and Tony.

 Virginia eventually meets the ghost of Snow White, who reveals she is destined to save the Nine Kingdoms.
 Tony also recognizes the Queen as his long lost wife and Virginia’s mother.
 They travel to the castle to stop her, but Wolf seems to have betrayed Tony and Virginia.
 They are thrown into the dungeons where Tony reveals to Virginia that her mother had been suffering a mental breakdown and had tried to drown Virginia the night she left.
 The Queen has her imposter Prince Wendell crowned king and then tries to poison all the monarchs who attend the ceremony.

 Luckily, Wolf had switched the poison for a sleeping potion, so everyone wakes up unharmed.
 Virginia must kill the Evil Queen in self-defense, which pains her greatly.
 The real Prince Wendell turns back into a human and takes the throne, pardoning the trolls, and allowing them to return to their kingdom after the death of their father.
-Grateful to Tony for all of his help, Prince Wendell offers him a job at the palace, which he accepts.
+Grateful to Tony for all of his help, now-King Wendell offers him a job at the palace, which he accepts.
 Virginia and Wolf, now expecting a child, return to New York City.